IzatheWriter/Beginner-Baker-s-Guide/Butter Biscuits Recipe.md

 **Cocoa**

 If you don’t like plain butter biscuits, you can use cocoa for a chocolate flavour.
-You can add 60 g of cocoa to the dough of this recipe.
+You can add 60 g of cocoa to the dough in this recipe.

 **Marmalade**